scherersoftware/cakephp-schema/README.md

+# This repo is not maintained anymore
+For current versions please try the original https://github.com/Laykou/cakephp-schema or a successor of this one: https://github.com/raul338/cakephp-schema

 # Schema plugin for CakePHP 3.0

 Save the schema into one file and then restore the database from the schema file.
 The schema is automatically saved when executing `cake migrations migrate`.